mdb/mdb.github.io/content/blog/2021-07-07-multi-stage-docker-builds.md

 ENTRYPOINT ["/hello.sh"]
 ```

-Now...
+In leveraging the multi-stage `Dockerfile`:

 * `docker` becomes the sole build-and-run-time dependency across all environments
-* `shellcheck` is invoked in a standard way across both local development and CI/CD environments; the disparate `Makefile`-based and GitHub Actions-based `shellcheck` invocation code can be deleted
+* `shellcheck` is installed and invoked in a standard way across both local development and CI/CD environments; the disparate `Makefile`-based and GitHub Actions-based `shellcheck` installation/invocation code can be deleted

 Also note that the final `hello` image remains sufficiently minimal; `shellcheck` is only installed during the `shellchecker` stage and is not present in the final `hello` image.

 ## Summary

-While the `hello` example is fairly simplistic and contrived, multi-stage Docker builds could be far more sophisticated, even executing application compilation, unit tests, functional tests, and even integration tests from within the Docker build.
+While the `hello` example is fairly simplistic and contrived, multi-stage Docker builds could be far more sophisticated, executing application compilation, unit tests, functional tests, and even integration tests from within the Docker build.

-Aggressively utilizing multi-stage Docker builds to streamline build and test processes may not be appropriate in all contexts.
-However, the technique's worth considering and can simplify many workflows.
+Utilizing multi-stage Docker builds to streamline build and test processes may not be appropriate in all contexts.
+However, the technique's worth considering and may simplify many workflows.